Pjata/obsidian/1on1s/Tamas/1on1 with Tamas.md

 - gonna do a shadowing next week on on call
 - had a good documentation for ember
 - does not feel like doing alone the investigation

+## 2023.05.24

+- Craft was good
+- ranging from good to bad, some were hardcore, some were really beginner
+- commons migration was very good, for infrastructure knowledge
+- on call,